Skip to main content

 HOW DO YOU SELECT A PLATFORM VENDOR?

-Hulse agrees, and expands on this further: “You have to start as early as you can, because it takes time.
+Hulse states, “You have to start as early as you can, because it takes time.
 Half the battle is finding time on people's schedules.
 Then, I like to interview everybody on the project team, as well as anybody involved in the use of the current platform.
 I talk to everybody, and develop a list of requirements for the new platform based on the firm's needs, from a variety of perspectives.”

 WHAT ABOUT IMPLEMENTATION?